pjlantz/optee-qemu/README.md

 ## Root cause analysis
 The conclusion is a design issue with the lifetime tracking of a `tee_shm:dmabuf` object.
 The driver is designed to let userspace keep the one-and-only reference count after a call to `tee_ioctl_shm_alloc()`.

-It is assumed that if the object still is found the driver’s IDR object, then the reference to the dmabuf is still valid and its reference count can be incremented.
+It is assumed that if the object still is found in the driver’s IDR object, then the reference to the dmabuf is still valid and its reference count can be incremented.
 It turns out this is only partially true.
 The dmabuf memory is still owned by the dmabuf driver, but it may be in the process of being destroyed and that cannot be stopped by making the reference count non-zero again.

 The scenario that triggers the problem is a multi-threaded application where one thread closes the dmabuf file-descriptor at the same time that another thread makes a call to the IOCTL command `TEE_IOC_OPEN_SESSION` or `TEE_IOC_INVOKE` referencing that shared memory.